 In several European countries, a large portion of the population has a mean dietary vitamin E intake below the recommended level.
-Surveys estimated that more than 90% of Americans do not meet daily dietary recommendations for vitamin E. Most recently, a comprehensive review of vitamin E dietary intake levels demonstrated that the majority of reported intake values worldwide were below the recommended level.
+Surveys estimated that more than 90% of Americans do not meet daily dietary recommendations for vitamin E

 Deficiency

 Vitamin E is stored in various tissues.
 Because depletion of the vitamin E stores takes a very long time, no overt clinical deficiency symptoms have been noted in otherwise healthy adults.